Stephanie-Ash/suburban-walking/README.md

 * The site was viewed and tested on the Google Chrome, Microsoft Edge, Internet Explorer and Safari browsers.
 * The site was tested on various screen sizes using the Chrome Developer tools.
     * The inline block style of wider screens, with text displayed alongside images reverts to text below images block style on smaller screens.
     * Media queries have been added to ensure the site displays well at the transition points between the two styles.
+Reducing white space where possible.
 * Friends and family members were asked to review the site on various mobile devices to determine if the site was suitably responsive.
-    * The iframe maps were discovered to extend beyond the screen due to the fixed width in the HTML iframe code and this was updated to be more responsive.
+    * The iframe maps were discovered to extend beyond the screen due to the fixed width in the HTML iframe code and this was updated to a percentage width of the container to be more responsive.

 ### Validator Testing

 * HTML
     * When pasing the individual routes pages through the [W3C validator](https://validator.w3.org/) issues were identified with the iframe maps.
-These have been solved by moving some of the iframe styling to the CSS stylesheet.
+These have been solved by moving some of the iframe styling including width and scrolling to the CSS stylesheet.
     * No errors are now returned for all pages.
 * CSS
     * No errors have been found when passing through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/)